726 Exchange St.

 Kaleida Health’s Community Health Department serves the 1.5 million people in the eight counties of Western New York by facilitating, developing, coordinating, and communicating a myriad of health education programs, outreach services, speakers and community referrals.

-Kaleida Heath offers health education and wellness opportunities for you, your friends, neighbors and colleagues.
+Kaleida Health offers health education and wellness opportunities for you, your friends, neighbors and colleagues.
 Submit a request for outreach services here.

 A FREE community education program held at Kaleida Health facilities.
 Various physicians and professionals provide these seminars on important health topics.
 Visit Healthy U for more information, class schedule and registration.